alpacahq/alpaca-trade-api-python/README.md

 ---

-#### Debugging
-Websocket exceptions may occur during execution.
-It will usually happen during the `consume()` method, which basically is the websocket steady-state.<br>
-exceptions during the consume method may occur due to:
-- server disconnections
-- error while handling the response data

-We handle the first issue by reconnecting the websocket every time there's a disconnection.
-The second issue, is usually a user's code issue.
-To help you find it, we added a flag to the StreamConn object called `debug`.
-It is set to False by default, but you can turn it on to get a more verbose logs when this exception happens.
-Turn it on like so `StreamConn(debug=True)`

 ## Logging
 You should define a logger in your app in order to make sure you get all the messages from the different components.<br>
 It will help you debug, and make sure you don't miss issues when they occur.<br>